MrLemon8/DeskCV/README.md

 # DeskCV
-Interactive CV using three js (deadline is august 2024)
+Interactive CV using three js (not started yet)